Assistant Secretary of Defense for Health Affairs visits Grand Forks AFB

 |0

-This work, Assistant Secretary of Defense for Health Affairs visits Grand Forks AFB [Image 5 of 5], by A1C Colin Perkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Assistant Secretary of Defense for Health Affairs visits Grand Forks AFB, by Lea Greene, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT